Ficool

 ---

-Watched Sul's paths leading her somewhere she hadn't chosen.
-Watched Moac's body fracturing under the weight of borrowed worlds.
-Watched Cal's eyes carry that specific, terrible blankness that is the face of a mind operating perfectly without the person inside it.
+Watched Sul's paths lead somewhere she hadn't chosen.
+Watched Moac's body fracture under borrowed worlds.
+Watched Cal's eyes carry that specific blankness — a mind operating perfectly without the person inside it.

 And smiled.